Since 2007, my main vehicles have been motorhomes.

 A couple of months later, I was the very tired but very proud owner of my first self-built camper van…

-The first generation seating/bed with a bench seat type arrangement was very impractical and made it difficult to use a table, which was a legal requirement.
+The first generation seating/bed with a bench seat type arrangement was very impractical and made it difficult to use a table, which was an insurance requirement.
 So in the second interior build, I built two seats opposing each other, with an island table leg in between them.
 The table also made a bridge between the seat boxes to form the bed.

 I had lots of great adventures in this van, becoming a huge van fan - hence the channel name ‘Rickvanman”